fpereiracalvo/fjv-modules/README.md

 ## Wildcard

-This library allow to you using the "*" (asterisk) wildcard onto Module attribute.
-It useful to take unknow strings as inputs for your program.
+This library allow wildcard, that useful to take unknow strings as inputs for your program.
+You must specified the name as "*".
+It is not allowing more than one.

 ```csharp
 namespace SomeExample